 Add in the complexity of creative projects, like design, video production, advertising, and brand marketing to the mix, and you have creative project management.
-Along with completing a project within scope and budget, project managers have to navigate client expectations while overseeing creatives.
+Along with completing a project within project scope and budget, project managers have to navigate client expectations while overseeing creatives.

 In this post, we’ll look at what it takes to be a creative project manager and how to manage creatives effectively.

 What does a creative project manager do?

-The definition of a creative project manager is someone who works primarily with creatives (like graphic designers, copywriters, UX designers, photographers) on creative projects ranging from website design to video production.
-Creative project managers have to foster inspiration and honor the creative process.
+The definition of a creative project manager is someone who works primarily with creative people (like graphic designers, copywriters, UX designers, photographers) on creative projects ranging from website design to video production.
+Creative project managers have to foster inspiration and honor the creative process and project team.

 If you enjoy working with team members across functions, have a knack for the details, and can balance creativity with managing business objectives (much like a traditional project manager), this might be the role for you.